-Project Eclipse: a low-cost, accurate air quality sensing platform for cities
+Project Eclipse: a low-cost, hyperlocal environmental sensing platform for cities

-Poor air quality is something most urban residents experience regularly, but because it’s largely invisible and we lack sensors to help inform us it has become something of a “silent killer”.
-Linked to a number of serious health ailments, including heart and lung disease, as well as issues like asthma aggravation, the World Health Organization estimates that 91% of the world’s population live in places where air quality exceeds guideline limits.
-With Project Eclipse, the Urban Innovation Initiative presents a full stack -from sensors to analytics- air quality sensing platform for cities.
-The goal is a radical increase (10x – 100x) in the geographic granularity of environmental sensing in cities in support of a variety of public health scenarios.
+Pollution is something most urban residents experience regularly, but because it’s largely unseen and we lack sensors to help inform us it has become something of a “silent killer”.
+Poor air quality for instance, is linked to a number of serious health ailments, including heart and lung disease, as well as issues like asthma aggravation, the World Health Organization estimates that 91% of the world’s population live in places where air quality exceeds guideline limits.
+With Project Eclipse, Urban Innovation presents a full stack -from sensors to analytics-sensing platform for cities.
+The goal is a radical increase (10x – 100x) in the geographic granularity of environmental sensing in cities in support of a variety of public health scenarios, starting with air quality.

-Project Eclipse devices are custom designed, from the electrical engineering to the enclosure, and calibrated in our hardware lab at Microsoft Research in Redmond, WA.
-The sensors measure CO, NO2, SO2, and O3, as well as PM 1, PM 2.5, and PM 10, along with temperature and humidity.
-Data is transmitted via LTE-M direct to an Azure data stack.
-When taking hourly readings, each device should last about nine months on a single battery.
+Eclipse sensors are custom designed, from the electrical engineering, firmware to the enclosure, and calibrated in our hardware lab at Microsoft Research in Redmond.
+The air quality sensors measure CO, NO2, SO2, and O3, as well as PM 1, PM 2.5, and PM 10, along with temperature, humidity and pressure.
+Data is uploaded using cellular LTE-M technology directly to an Azure data stack.
+The devices take sensor readings at 60 second and 15 minute intervals, powered by solar the devices run perpetually.

 Full Azure Data Stack